jbottel/TARS/README.md

 ======================
 TARS is a web-based remote control system for Kodi (formerly known as XBMC).
 It allows for controlling Kodi in both traditional remote control style (navigating through Kodi's onscreen menu) and web-based browsing/searching of the Kodi media library.

 TARS is different from some other web interfaces for Kodi: its focus is _function_ over form.
 Some interfaces are very interested in showing off the library: large art and images, for example.
 These are nice, but when you have a large media library or you know exactly what you want, these approaches sometimes get in the way.
 TARS is built to be easy, quick, and functional.
 The idea is to _interfere as little as possible_ but still maintain a measure of helpfulness.
-In the end, we let the player itself does the showing off, not the remote.

 Planned / Implemented Features:
 - Full Remote Control to navigate Kodi's onscreen menu